Epidurality/NeoFly-Tools/README.md

 7. Set the reward and XP.
 8. Click the "Preview" button.
 This will generate the misson you've detailed and display the results, exactly as they would be entered into the database.
 9. Confirm that the preview looks correct, then press "Commit to Database".
+10. The Commit button will re-open the database in Write mode, attempt to insert the new mission(s), then close the database and re-open in Read-Only.
+This *should* make sure that NeoFly and this script don't conflict for writes to the database, but it's not guaranteed.
 ###### NOTE: Changing something AFTER the preview is generated WILL NOT be reflected in the preview until you re-preview.
 It WILL however be committed when you press the button, regardless of what's in the preview.
 10. Search your ICAO for the new mission in NeoFly, and try it out!

+### Close/Exit:
+1. Either right-click the AutoHotkey script's icon (white H on a green square background) in your taskbar and click "Exit"), or simply close the GUI window via the normal Close "X" button.

 ## KNOWN ISSUES:
 - Don't use non-alphanumeric characters if you can help it.
 Particularly double-quotes, `', `%, etc as the SQL queries are not being sanitized.